nzdavidv/pages/pages/ESXi-laptop-simpler.md

 ..annnnnnd this is where things went off the rails.
 Rather than take it step by step through to the fail point I'll skip right ahead.
-In a nutshell trying to import the OVA into VMWare (Deploy a virtual machine from an OVF or OVA file) failed with
+In a nutshell trying to import the OVA into ESXi (Deploy a virtual machine from an OVF or OVA file) failed with

 > Failed - Invalid configuration for device '2'.